scottatdrake/fortunatos-final-pour/README.md

 ## Overview

-This repository contains the code for a one-page website designed to invite friends to a unique cellared beer sampling party themed around Edgar Allan Poe's "The Cask of Amontillado."
+This repository contains the code for a one-page website, [fortunatosfinalpour.com](https://fortunatosfinalpour.com), designed to invite a group of friends to a unique cellared beer tasting party themed around Edgar Allan Poe's "The Cask of Amontillado."

 ## License